RakibulRanak/SlackBook/README.md

 ![](files/weatherCommand.png)

+## Get Server's Current Configuration

+- Enter any public/private inbox in your workspace.

+- Type `/getConfig` and send the message

 ## Change Server Configuration

 - Enter any public/private inbox in your workspace.

-- Type `/config` SPACE `full configuration text` and send the message.
+- Type `/setConfig` SPACE `full configuration text` (use /getConfig to get current config and edit the particular variable) and send the message.

 - SlackBook server configuration will be replaced totally by the full configuration text and the server will be restart immediately with latest configuration.